Da Vinci's genius habits.

 This engaging series is based on the seven timeless principles explored in Michael Gelb's How To Think Like Leonardo da Vinci: Seven Steps to Genius Every Day, and delves into da Vinci's methods and habits related to his creative explorations and inventive accomplishments with practical advice on applying the principles to better develop and enhance your own creative life today.

-If you would like to get more acquainted with Leonardo da Vinci's life and work, these online destinations offer interactive presentations and learning, rich visual galleries of his work, sketches, journals, and inventions.
+Get more acquainted with Leonardo da Vinci's life and work, these destinations offer interactive presentations and learning, rich visual galleries of his work, sketches, journals, and inventions.

 An information-rich resource from the Boston Museum of Science featuring four categories of da Vinci exploration: Leonardo at the Museum, Exploring Leonardo, Renaissance Man, and a Multimedia Zone.